rbiawa/Serious_search_identification/README.md

 A link to the document will be added if it is published.

 The scripts provide a complete workflow for behavioral feature construction, analysis, and visualization.
-They can also be applied to custom datasets to identify user behaviors that may be interpreted as *serious search* within housing-related user‑generated data.
+They can also be applied to custom data sets to identify user behaviors that may be interpreted as *serious search* within housing-related user‑generated data.

 ------------------------------------------------------------------------